Mesoderm

 The mesoderm is the middle layer of the three germ layers that develops during gastrulation in the very early development of the embryo of most animals.
 The outer layer is the ectoderm, and the inner layer is the endoderm.

-The mesoderm forms mesenchyme, mesothelium, non-epithelial blood cells and coelomocytes.
+The mesoderm forms mesenchyme, mesothelium and coelomocytes.
 Mesothelium lines coeloms.
 Mesoderm forms the muscles in a process known as myogenesis, septa (cross-wise partitions) and mesenteries (length-wise partitions); and forms part of the gonads (the rest being the gametes).
 Myogenesis is specifically a function of mesenchyme.

 The mesoderm differentiates from the rest of the embryo through intercellular signaling, after which the mesoderm is polarized by an organizing center.
 The position of the organizing center is in turn determined by the regions in which beta-catenin is protected from degradation by GSK-3.
 Beta-catenin acts as a co-factor that alters the activity of the transcription factor tcf-3 from repressing to activating, which initiates the synthesis of gene products critical for mesoderm differentiation and gastrulation.
 Furthermore, mesoderm has the capability to induce the growth of other structures, such as the neural plate, the precursor to the nervous system.

 Definition

-The mesoderm is one of the three germinal layers that appears in the third week of embryonic development.
+The mesoderm is one of the three germinal layers that appears in the third week (in humans) of embryonic development.
 It is formed through a process called gastrulation.
-There are four important components, which are the axial mesoderm, the paraxial mesoderm, the intermediate mesoderm, and the lateral plate mesoderm.
+There are four important components, which are the axial, paraxial, intermediate, and lateral plate mesoderms.
 The axial mesoderm gives rise to the notochord.
 The paraxial mesoderm forms the somitomeres, which give rise to mesenchyme of the head, and organize into somites in occipital and caudal segments, and give rise to sclerotomes (cartilage and bone), and dermatomes (subcutaneous tissue of the skin).
 Signals for somite differentiation are derived from surroundings structures, including the notochord, neural tube, and epidermis.
 The intermediate mesoderm connects the paraxial mesoderm with the lateral plate.
 Eventually it differentiates into urogenital structures that consist of the kidneys, gonads, their associated ducts, and the adrenal cortex.
 The lateral plate mesoderm gives rise to the heart, blood vessels, and blood cells of the circulatory system, as well as to the mesodermal components of the limbs.

 Some of the mesoderm derivatives include the muscle (smooth, cardiac, and skeletal), the muscles of the tongue (occipital somites), the pharyngeal arches muscle (muscles of mastication, muscles of facial expressions), connective tissue, the dermis and subcutaneous layer of the skin, bone and cartilage, dura mater, the endothelium of blood vessels, red blood cells, white blood cells, microglia, the dentin of teeth, the kidneys, and the adrenal cortex.